 - Never leave lit candles unattended.

-- Keep as much heat as possible inside your home.
+- Retain heat.
+Keep as much heat as possible inside your home.
 Do not leave doors or windows open.

-- In below freezing temperatures, leave all water taps slightly open so they drip continuously.
-This will help prevent your pipes from freezing.
+- Leave all water taps slightly open (so they drip continuously) when temperatures drop below freezing to help prevent your pipes from freezing.